 Many preppers stockpile weapons and ammunition for just such an event.
 I know that I certainly do.
 Firearms are an equalizer.
-A small woman can defend herself from multiple large intruders with a firearm, if she’s had some training and knows how to use it properly.
+A small woman can defend herself from multiple large intruders with a firearm if she’s had some training and knows how to use it properly.
 But put a kitchen knife in her hand against those same intruders, and her odds decrease exponentially.
 I know this is true about the firearm, because I have been in this situation personally, and the gun in my hand was enough of a deterrent to make 3 men leave.

 When the door of your home is breached, you can be pretty sure the people coming in are not there to make friendly conversation or borrow a cup of sugar.
 Make a plan to greet them with a deterring amount of force.